ricklyon/mpl_markers/readme.md

 ax.plot(x1, np.sin(x1)*np.cos(x1)**2)

-mplm.data_marker(x=0)
+mplm.line_marker(x=0)
 ```
-The marker can be dragged to any location along the data line, or moved incrementally with the left/right arrow keys.
+In GUI backends (i.e. Qt5Agg), the marker can be dragged to any location along the data line, or moved incrementally with the left/right arrow keys.
+Interactive markers are not supported for inline figures
+generated in Jupyter Notebooks.

 ![example1](https://raw.githubusercontent.com/ricklyon/mpl_markers/main/docs/img/example1.gif)